enthought/traits-futures/docs/source/guide/toolkits.rst

 However, you may find yourself in a situation where you already have Traits Futures-based code that was written for a GUI setting, but that you want to be able to execute in a environment that doesn't have the Qt or Wx toolkits available.
-In that case, Traits Futures can use the |AsyncioContext| to deliver results to the main thread's |asyncio| event loop instead of to a GUI framework's event loop.
+In that case, Traits Futures can use the |AsyncioEventLoop| to deliver results to the main thread's |asyncio| event loop instead of to a GUI framework's event loop.

 Here's an :download:`example script <examples/headless.py>` that uses the
-|AsyncioContext| in order to execute Traits Futures tasks within the context of
+|AsyncioEventLoop| in order to execute Traits Futures tasks within the context of
 an asyncio event loop.

 .. literalinclude:: examples/headless.py